Updated, April 2022

 - Will intended users be able to obtain information that is customized to their specific interests and needs?

-From these questions and others on the Dissemination Self-Inventory, we can suppose that, to be effective disseminators, we need to:
+From these questions, we can suppose that, to be effective disseminators, we need to:

 - identify our intended users clearly and be aware that we may have multiple audiences;